Minxrod/PTC-EmkII/readme.md

 ## Execution options

 * -s Disable sound system entirely.
-This also disables BGMCHK and the like, so is not recommended if your program needs this.
+This also disables BGMCHK and the like, so this is not recommended if your program needs this.
-* -d Opens a debugger immediately after starting.
+* -d Opens a debugger window immediately after starting.
-* -a Enable automatic reload on program exit.
-When a PTC program ends, this will reload the startup loader program.
+* -a Enable automatic restart on program end.
+When a PTC program ends, this will restart the currently loaded program.
+* -p Load program from a file path.
+This skips the default 'loader' program.

 ## Debugger